lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

   --
   --

-  id-cmc OBJECT IDENTIFIER ::= {id-pkix 7}   -- CMC controls
+  id-cmc OBJECT IDENTIFIER ::= { id-pkix 7 }   -- CMC controls
-  id-cct OBJECT IDENTIFIER ::= {id-pkix 12}  -- CMC content types
+  id-cct OBJECT IDENTIFIER ::= { id-pkix 12 }  -- CMC content types

   -- This is the content type for a request message in the protocol